 Comment

+Even the “slightest negligence” is sufficient for a finding of liability.
 See Ribitzki v.

 Canmar Reading & Bates, Ltd. P’ship, 111 F.3d 658, 662 (9th Cir.
-1997) (holding that “even the slightest negligence” is sufficient to support a Jones Act finding of negligence) (citing Havens v.
+1997) (citing Havens v.
 F/T Polar Mist, 996 F.2d 215, 218 (9th Cir.
 1993)).
 This test is often described as a “featherweight causation standard” and allows a seaman to survive summary judgment by presenting even the slightest proof of causation.
 Ribitzki, 111 F.3d at 664.

 The causal requirements for Jones Act negligence and under the doctrine of unseaworthiness are different.
 See Lies v.
 Farrell Lines, 641 F.2d 765, 769 n.7 (9th Cir.
 1981).
 Separate causation instructions, therefore, will be necessary when both claims for relief are asserted.

+Revised March 2025

 7.5 Unseaworthiness Claim—Elements and Burden of Proof

 On the plaintiff’s unseaworthiness claim, the plaintiff has the burden of proving the following elements by a preponderance of the evidence: